Pablo Da Silveira

-Pablo da Silveira García (born 21 September 1962 in Montevideo) is a Uruguayan writer, lecturer, philosopher, and politician of the National Party (PN), serving as Minister of Education and Culture of Uruguay, since March 1, 2020.
+Pablo da Silveira García (born 21 September 1962) is a Uruguayan writer, lecturer, philosopher, and politician of the National Party, who served as Minister of Education and Culture from 2020 to 2025.

 Biography

 Education

 Graduated from the Université Catholique de Louvain, he has a PhD in Philosophy.
 In addition, he served as a researcher at the same university.

 Career

 He served as a lecturer of Political Philosophy and Director of the Government of Education Program at the Catholic University of Uruguay and in some in America and Europe.
 He is the co-founder of the Liceo Impulso, along with Ernesto Talvi.
 At the Catholic University, he teaches Political Philosophy and directs the Government of Education Program.

 Author of La Segunda Reforma, a publication in which he opposes Germán Rama's proposal from the right, as it is based on public education, and in which he suggests the transfer of public resources to private education.
 This is the vision that Da Silveira holds so far and the one that has given it the greatest public significance.